The Happy Cat Site

 You should always work with a responsible breeder if you are considering bringing a purebred Ragdoll into your home.

+Responsible breeders will show you health clearances for your kitten and ideally her parents.
 When you can, be sure to catch these adorable moggies in action to catch a glimpse of their personality, energy level, etc.

-Either way we’d love to hear what you have to say on the topic of Ragdoll cat colors, and about this elegant, friendly pedigree cat in general.
+Maybe you are already the proud owner of a gracious and mild-mannered Ragdoll.
+We’d love to hear what you have to say on the topic of Ragdoll cat colors, and about this elegant, friendly pedigree cat in general.
+Let us know your thoughts about Ragdolls in the comments section below!

 Ragdoll Cat Colors